 Climate change also exposes Cass to transition risks associated with the transition to a less carbon-dependent economy.
 Transition risks may result from changes in policies; laws and regulations; technologies; and/or market preferences to address climate change.
 Such changes could materially, negatively impact our business, results of operations, financial condition and/or our reputation, in addition to having a similar impact on our clients.
-Cass has clients who operate in carbon-intensive industries that are exposed to climate risks, such as those risks related to the transition to a less carbondependent economy, as well as clients who operate in low-carbon industries that may be subject to risks associated with new technologies.
+Cass has clients who operate in carbon-intensive industries that are exposed to climate risks, such as those risks related to the transition to a less carbon-dependent economy, as well as clients who operate in low-carbon industries that may be subject to risks associated with new technologies.

 Federal and state banking regulators and supervisory authorities, investors and other stakeholders have increasingly viewed financial institutions as important in helping to address the risks related to climate change both directly and with respect to their clients, which may result in financial institutions coming under increased pressure regarding the disclosure and management of their climate risks and related lending and investment activities.
+The OCC, FRB and the U.S. Treasury Department have emphasized that climate-related risks are faced by banking organizations of all types and sizes, specifically including physical and transition risks, and is in the process of enhancing supervisory expectations regarding banks' risk management practices.
+These agencies have indicated increased expectations for larger financial institutions to measure, monitor and manage climate-related risk as part of their enterprise risk management processes.
+Although any initial policies may not apply to financial institutions of the Bank's size, it is likely that regulators will expect all banks to enhance internal control and risk management programs and processes relating to climate change.
+To the extent that these initiatives lead to the adoption of new regulations or guidance applicable to the Company and the Bank, compliance costs and risks are expected to increase.

-Given that climate change could impose systemic risks upon the financial sector, either via disruptions in economic activity resulting from the physical impacts of climate change or changes in policies as the economy transitions to a less carbon-intensive environment, the Company faces regulatory risk of increasing focus on the resilience to climate-related risks, including in the context of stress testing for various climate stress scenarios.
-Ongoing legislative or regulatory uncertainties and changes regarding climate risk management and practices may result in higher regulatory, compliance, credit and reputational risks and costs.
+Given that climate change could impose systemic risks upon the financial sector, either via disruptions in economic activity resulting from the physical impacts of climate change or changes in policies as the economy transitions to a less carbonintensive environment, the Company faces ongoing legislative and regulatory uncertainties and changes regarding climate risk management and practices that if adopted, may result in higher regulatory, compliance, credit and reputational risks and costs.

-The Company is subject to Environmental, Social and Governance ("ESG") risks that could adversely affect its reputation and the market price of its securities.
+The Company is subject to ESG risks that could adversely affect its reputation and the market price of its securities.